zencoder/zencoder-py/docs/index.rst

    zencoder

 Introduction:

-`zencoder` is a Python module for the Zencoder_ API
+`zencoder` is a Python module for the Zencoder API_.
+For Zencoder guides and API documentation, check out the official Zencoder docs here_.

-Source is hosted at github: http://github.com/schworer/zencoder-py
+Source is hosted at github: http://github.com/zencoder/zencoder-py

 Indices and tables
 ==================